sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/datastore.md

 Sensu's default embedded etcd configuration listens for unencrypted communication on [ports][19] 2379 (client requests) and 2380 (peer communication).

 Sensu can be configured to disable the embedded etcd database and use one or more [external etcd nodes][8] for configuration and event storage instead.
+To stand up an external etcd cluster, follow etcd's [clustering guide][7] using the same store configuration.
+Do not configure external etcd in Sensu via backend command line flags or the backend configuration file (`/etc/sensu/backend.yml`).

 As your deployment grows beyond the proof-of-concept stage, review [Deployment architecture for Sensu][6] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.